folkzb/magalu/mgc/cli/docs/network/ports/update.md

-# Create
+# Update

-Create a new Virtual Private Cloud (VPC).
+Updates a Port from the provided tenant_id.<br><br>**ip_spoofing_guard**: Activates or deactivates the IP Spoofing protection.<br><br><font color="red">**WARNING: Disabling IP Spoofing protection can have serious security consequences.
+It allows attackers to bypass security controls using fake source IP addresses.
+Only disable this if necessary, and you understand the involved risks.**</font>

 ## Usage:
 ```
-mgc network vpcs create [flags]
+mgc network ports update [port-id] [flags]
 ```

 ## Flags:
 ```
-    --description string   Optional description for the VPC.
-Must not contain special characters, max 200 chars.
+    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
+    --cli.watch                     Wait until the operation is completed by calling the 'get' link and waiting until termination.
+Akin to '! get -w'
--h, --help                 help for create
+-h, --help                          help for update
+    --ip-spoofing-guard             Ip Spoofing Guard: Activates (true) or deactivates (false) the IP Spoofing protection
-    --name string          Name of the VPC.
-Must be alphanumeric or hyphens, max 50 chars. (required)
+    --port-id string                port_id: ID of the Port (required)
 ```

 ## Global Flags: